Azure/Community-Policy/Policies/HybridUseBenefits/deploy-hybrid-use-sql-mi/README.md

-# Deploy Hybrid Use SQL MI
+# Deploy Hybrid Use for SQL MI

 This Policy will enable HUB for SQL Managed Instance.